miguel-hv/bookportal/README.md

 # Bookportal app

-Created in order to learn in depth how to manage projects with NextJs, Java and Docker.
+Created in order to learn Java (with Spring Boot and Postgre database), Docker and Nextjs.

 ## App description